 - Approval for a semester program not on the approved list requires an appeal to the Curricular Policies Committee.

-- You will be participating in an off-campus program during your final semester.
+- You will be participating in an off-campus program (excluding the College's In the Loop program) during your final semester.

 - You intend to participate in more than 2 semester-length GEO programs.

 - You intend to complete more than three total terms off-campus (2 semesters on GEO programs, plus 2 semesters in the Loop).

 Programs are reviewed for safety reasons due to their locations and/or government warnings.
 LFC uses the Department of State’s Travel Advisories to help assess a location’s safety.
 Should a certain location have a Travel Advisory Level 3 or 4, the President of the College will review the program to determine if a student will be allowed to participate.
 Contact the Global Engagement Office for more information on safety concerns.